Cleantech In Colorado

-As a partner in the Lab-Corps program, CCIA helped stand-up this specialized training curriculum aimed at accelerating the transfer of clean energy technologies from national laboratories into the commercial marketplace.
+As a partner in the Energy I-Corps program, CCIA helped stand-up this specialized training curriculum aimed at accelerating the transfer of clean energy technologies from national laboratories into the commercial marketplace.
 The training provides an entrepreneurial education to national laboratory researchers and connects them to potential customers and industry partners, helping to close the knowledge gap between researchers and the marketplace.

 One of CCIA’s oldest partners, Metro Denver EDC’s CEC is a diverse organization dedicated to strengthening the business climate in Colorado supporting all sectors of the energy industry — fossil fuels, renewable resources, energy efficiency, and conservation.
 Members of the CEC represent the industry, finance, law, government, education, economic development, and the workforce system.
 Check out latest issue of the Resource Rich Colorado publication.

 The Collaboratory is a research partnership between NREL and Colorado’s premier research universities—Colorado State University, the University of Colorado Boulder, and the Colorado School of Mines.
 The Collaboratory works to develop renewable energy products and technologies for rapid transfer to the marketplace, support economic growth with renewable energy industries and educate the finest energy researchers, technicians, and workforce.